5 things to do around McHenry County: Last chance for egg hunts

 Kids of all ages are welcome for the event.
 To RSVP for the event, go to willowhuntley.org/easter or text “HNTeaster” to 25377

-The flashlight egg hunt will take place from 7 to 9 p.m.
-Saturday, while the traditional egg hunt event will be from 1 to 4 p.m.
+The flashlight egg hunt will take place at 7 to 9 p.m.
+Saturday while the traditional egg hunt event will be 1 to 4 p.m.
 Sunday.

 2. The deadline to apply for the Black Box Theatre’s 24-hour Play Competition is Friday.